planetfederal/workshops/workshops/qgis/doc/source/processing/zonal_stats.rst

 #.
 Now run the **Frequency Analysis** process again, but this time using the vector input as the new **Output layer**.
 Set the table output to be ``workshop/results/surficial_geology_ranges.csv``.

 #.
-Rename the output table to **Seasonal ranges geology type (aggregate)**.
+Rename the output table to **Aggregate**.
 This layer provides a data analyst with detailed information required to determine whether there is a corrolation between geology types and how antelope use the land during different seasons.
 Some initial observations are that only the ``CRUWIN`` range is characterised by a geology type other than ``8`` (``ri``), although we can also see that antelope tend not to populate areas with type ``3`` (``Ri``).
 It is entirely possible that a statistical analysis will not find any coorelation between geology and antelope ranges!

 #.
 Delete the layer that was the output of the **Singleparts to multiparts** process (**Output layer**) since it is no longer needed.

 #.
-Move the two new layers we created in this exercise to the **Results** group.
+Move the two new layers we created in this exercise to the **Surficial geology** group.